Like that sweet babydoll cheeks spotted in Japanese magazines? Now you can easily dupe it in 2 steps with Lioele Blooming Cushion Touch Blusher.

-Weekly Q&A: Different Ways To Apply Eyeshadow
+Weekly Q&A: How To Apply Eyeshadow

-16 November 2009
+November 16, 2009

-Question: I want to try a different way of applying eyeshadows but have no idea how!
+Yael: I want to try a different way of applying eyeshadows but have no idea how!
 I keep using a light color up to above the crease with something dark on the lid.
 Any suggestions?

 Stay tuned for more ways you can use to apply eyeshadow!